breadcat/blog.minskio.co.uk/content/quotes.md

 >There can be only one <!-- highlander -->

+>They think your haircuts are un-American <!-- beatles interview -->

 >Things won't always be this good

 >This inhuman place makes human monsters <!-- The Shining -->

+>This is extremely dangerous to our democracy <!-- sinclair broadcast group -->

 >This isn't horseplay, it's a major felony <!-- Hudson Hawk -->